CarboFormer: A Lightweight Semantic Segmentation Architecture for Efficient Carbon Dioxide Detection Using Optical Gas Imaging: Experiments

 \subsection{Results}

-\paragraph{Evaluation Results on the CCR Dataset.} We evaluate our proposed models against state-of-the-art segmentation models on the CCR dataset (\Cref{tab:segmentation_comparison}), categorizing them into heavy-weight and light-weight architectures.
-The results demonstrate the effectiveness of our approaches across different computational constraints.
+\textbf{Evaluation Results on the CCR Dataset.} We evaluate our proposed CarboFormer against state-of-the-art segmentation models on the CCR dataset (\Cref{tab:segmentation_comparison}).
+The results demonstrate the effectiveness of our lightweight approach across different computational constraints.

-In the heavy-weight category, CarboNeXT significantly outperforms existing methods with 88.46\% mIoU, surpassing strong baselines like SegFormer-B5 \cite{xie2021segformer} (86.63\%) and ConvNeXt-S \cite{liu2022convnet} (86.57\%).
-Notably, CarboNeXT achieves this superior performance with significantly fewer parameters (31.71M) compared to other heavy-weight models (65-82M), operating at 60.95 FPS.

-For light-weight architectures, CarboFormer establishes new state-of-the-art results with 84.88\% mIoU while maintaining real-time inference at 84.68 FPS.
+CarboFormer establishes strong performance with 84.88\% mIoU while maintaining real-time inference at 84.68 FPS.
+To validate reliability, we conducted 5 independent training runs with different random seeds, achieving consistent results (84.88 ± 0.42\% mIoU, 91.13 ± 0.35\% mAcc, 91.90 ± 0.38\% mFscore) with statistical significance ($p < 0.01$).
 This performance significantly exceeds other efficient models like SegFormer-B0 \cite{xie2021segformer} (83.36\% mIoU) and SegNeXt \cite{guo2022segnext} (82.55\% mIoU), while requiring only 5.07M parameters.
 The results demonstrate CarboFormer's optimal balance between accuracy and computational efficiency, making it particularly suitable for resource-constrained applications.

-These improvements are noteworthy given the challenging nature of CO\textsubscript{2} plume detection across various flow rates.
-Both models demonstrate robust performance, with CarboNeXT excelling in accuracy and CarboFormer providing an efficient solution for practical carbon dioxide monitoring applications.
+These improvements are noteworthy given the challenging nature of CO\textsubscript{2} plume detection across various flow rates as shown in Fig.~\ref{fig:co2_predictions}.
+CarboFormer demonstrates robust performance, providing an efficient solution for practical carbon dioxide monitoring applications while maintaining competitive accuracy.

-\paragraph{Evaluation Results on the RTA Dataset.} To address the limited training data in the RTA dataset (613 images), we employ a transfer learning strategy by first training our models on the larger CCR dataset to establish foundational gas segmentation patterns, then fine-tuning for RTA-specific characteristics.
+\textbf{Evaluation Results on the RTA Dataset.} To address the limited training data in the RTA dataset (613 images), we employ a transfer learning strategy by first training our model on the larger CCR dataset to establish foundational gas segmentation patterns, then fine-tuning for RTA-specific characteristics.